Skip to main content

 Elective Courses (16 units)

 Students are required to take a minimum of 16 units of elective courses for letter grade.
-Elective requirements may be fulfilled through formal coursework and completion of a minimum of two quarters of a community engaged health research practicum rotation (described below).
-Elective courses may be taken to develop competencies in another specialization or concentration (e.g., clinical epidemiology, health policy, health behavior, global health, human-centered design) or to enhance expertise in qualitative methods, mixed methods, or advanced statistical methods (e.g., FPM 288 Introduction to Qualitative Research Methods; FMPH 226 Statistical Methods for Observational Studies, and/or FMPH 227 Applied Multivariate Statistical Analysis).
+Elective requirements may be fulfilled through formal coursework and completion of a minimum of two quarters of a community-engaged health research practicum rotation (described below).
+Elective courses may be taken to develop competencies in another specialization or concentration (e.g., clinical epidemiology, health policy, health behavior, global health, human-centered design) or to enhance expertise in qualitative methods, mixed methods, or advanced statistical methods (e.g., PH 288 Introduction to Qualitative Research Methods; PH 226 Statistical Methods for Observational Studies and/or PH 227 Applied Multivariate Statistical Analysis).

 Contact Us